 This watch offers anti-magnetic and a more aggressive look than other Flieger watches on the market.
 Most models have a black dial with accented colors for the hand and minutes.
-The second hand is painted bright red and a special marking at the 8 marker.
+The second hand is painted bright red and a special marking at the 8 ‘o clock position.
 Instead of the two dots on the side, this model offers a bright red dot at the tip of the triangle.
-There is also a day and date window fitted in the watch face.
+There is also a day and date window fitted on the watch face.

-This watch is a uniquely designed statement piece, that should be considered when looking for just that right item to top off your collection.
+This watch is a uniquely designed statement piece that should be considered when you’re looking for just that right item to add to your collection.

 - Self-winding mechanical movement

 - Power reserve 52hrs.